Kids and adults with ADHD and other learning difficulties have something in common: They all have problems with processing speed.

 What are examples of slow processing speed interventions for adults?
 Well, let’s explore them in detail.

-First, as an adult, you should have a better sense of your problem.
-Having the correct understanding of your problem will be effective in coping with slow processing speed.
+First, as an adult, you should have a better understanding of your problem.
+Having the correct understanding of your problem will help you cope with slow processing speed.

-When you can identify your problem, you can win the battle at a rate you might never have imagined.
+When you can identify your problem, you can win the battle at an unprecedented rate!

 Then, whatever strategy you are implementing will work well.